hbr/alba-lang-description/docs/tour.md

 After the usage block an arbitrary sequence of declarations follow.
 A declaration is either a type or type variable declaration, a function declaration or a theorem (see below).

+The modules of a package must reside in one directory.
+The directory has to be initialized as an Albatross directory by issuing the command

+    alba init

+on the command line.

+After initialization the command

+    alba compile

+compiles all modules in the directory which need to be compiled.
+Dependencies are handled by the compiler i.e. the compiler recompiles only modules which have been changed since the last compilation or which use a module which has been changed since the last compilation.

+The command

+    alba help

+displays the available commands and its options.

 ## Comments